-Visions of Theodore being forced to dress in lace covered gowns, and attending tea parties raced through his brain.
+Visions of Theodore being forced to dress in lace-covered gowns, and attending tea parties raced through his brain.
 The best!
 He wiped his nose one last final time and handed the cloth back.

-“Thank you,” she slipped it back in her dressing gown pocket and turned towards the open wardrobe.
+“Thank you,” she slipped it back into her dressing gown pocket and turned towards the open wardrobe.
 “I know this isn’t much,” she gestured.
 “But, these are a handful of my dresses that I believe will fit you.
 I filled the drawers with undergarments and stockings.
 I bet you’re wondering why you didn’t receive any clothing for Christmas?”
 Catrina smiled, and Theodore felt himself blush.
 “I want to take you shopping myself.
-Frank and I want to take the four of you back to New York for New Years in a few days.
-We want to see your old neighborhood, and of course we want to hunt down Mr. Tuscano to inform him that you four are safe.”
+Frank and I want to take the four of you back to New York for New Year's in a few days.
+We want to see your old neighborhood, and of course, we want to hunt down Mr. Tuscano to inform him that you four are safe.”

 At the mention of their old friend, Theodore’s head popped up.
 How could he have forgotten?
 Millen!
 Their mother!
 Mr. Tuscano’s evil wife!
 He had to inform his new parents about the incident that took place so long ago.